awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-resource-groups.md

 For information about all AWS services that can use resource groups, see [Service Integrations with AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/orgs_integrated-services-list.html) in the *AWS Resource Groups User Guide*\.

-In Systems Manager, you can work with resource groups in a number of ways\.
+In Systems Manager, you can work with resource groups in the following ways\.

-First, you can create and manage resource groups\.
-Systems Manager includes a console that provides the same functionality as the Resource Groups service console\.
-To access this console, do the following:
+First, you can create and manage resource groups in Systems Manager Application Manager\.
+All of your existing resource groups are listed in the Application Manager **Custom applications** category\.
+In the context of Application Manager, a resource group is an application\.

+To view resource groups in Application Manager

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

-1. In the navigation pane, choose **Resource Groups**\.
+1. In the navigation pane, choose **Application Manager**\.

+1. In the **Applications** section, choose **Custom applications**\.

 For information about working with the Resource Groups console, see [Getting Started with AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/gettingstarted.html) in the *AWS Resource Groups User Guide*\.